sunjay/dino/codegen.md

 * In general, allocation is only performed in struct literal constructors
 * Since many functions return new instances of a type, allocation is performed when creating those instances
+* A consequence of this is that as long as the generated constructor for each struct performs allocation, the generated code never needs to generate allocations in variable decls, etc.

 ## C Variables